THartmanOfTheRedwoods/PracticeProject/README.md

 ## This is where quotes are going to start

-"Assassumption isthe mother of all fuck-ups." - Steven Seagal "quote"
+"Assassumption isthe mother of of all fuck-ups." - Steven Seagal "quote"